Book Reviews

 For anyone interested in butterflies this is a must for

 your library.
-Simple enough for a four-year-old to enjoy
+Simple enough for a four year old to

-it will also appeal to the serious butterfly gardener who
+enjoy it will also appeal to the serious butterfly

-wishes to establish a habitat for these lovely creatures.
+gardener who wishes to establish a habitat for these

-life span to identify with in my own gardens.
-This book
+butterflies life span to identify with in my own

 The best book I've read on butterflies.
 Excellent